 - MCC accommodates brief absences of 30 days or less, such as annual two-week reserve training, provided that successful progress in the course is being made prior to the absence, and the faculty member is able to provide flexibility regarding coursework completion dates.
 For longer absences due to compulsory service, the student may choose a special circumstances drop for military service or deployment as outlined in the institutions academic policies section of the catalog.

-Students will be dropped from classes that they do not attend on the first meeting day of an on-ground course or for non-participation during the first week of an online course.
-A student may appeal this action within a week of being dropped for non-attendance (on-ground) or non-participation (online) by contacting the campus dean at their respective campus.
+Students who fail to attend the first week of an on-ground course or participate within the first week of an online course, and fail to contact the instructor within that first week regarding the absence, will be dropped from the class.
+A student may appeal this action within a week of being dropped for non-attendance (on-ground) or non-participation (online) by contacting the Associate Dean of Instruction or Program Director at the respective campus or the Associate Dean of Instruction for Distance Education.
+In the event the course instructor is a program director or an associate dean, the appeal will be facilitated by the Chief Academic Officer.
+Faculty will verify their final student rosters by the fourteenth (14) day of the term to the Registrar.
 The College reserves the right to withdraw students from classes at any time during the semester.
 For further information, please see the Withdrawal section in the College Catalog and/or Student Handbook.

 Note: A class that has been dropped due to non-attendance can affect a student’s financial aid or VA education benefits.
 If you have any questions regarding the effects of a dropped class, please contact MCC Connect.